AnthonyNeace/ultimate-aw-user-guide/README.md

 * Check the `default.awh` file encoding.
 ActiveWorlds expects the User Guide to be encoded as `UTF-16 LE BOM`.
 Other encodings such as `UTF-8` are confirmed to cause the user guide tab to load blank.
 * Check that all `topic` lines are terminated with a matching `endtopic` line.
 Any topics left hanging may not render correctly.

+### The User Guide contains one or more dead links

+Please help to resolve this in one of the following ways:

+* [Report it!](https://github.com/AnthonyNeace/ultimate-aw-user-guide/issues/new?assignees=&labels=dead-link&template=dead-link.md&title=%5BDEAD+LINK%5D) Open an issue to share the problem with us.
+* Fix it!
+[Open a pull request](https://github.com/AnthonyNeace/ultimate-aw-user-guide/compare) replacing the dead link with a cached version of the page at archive.org, or removing the dead link if there is no cached page available.

 ## Older Versions

 The previous home of the Ultimate AW User Guide can be found at the [SW City Builder's Academy]( http://www.swcity.net/academy/index.php?n=Main.UltimateAWUserGuide)